 * Children with aggressive behaviors or who are resistant to adult-directed tasks

 After you have filled out this document, please email to: firstname.lastname@example.org or mail to: Hamaguchi & Associates 20111 Stevens Creek Blvd, Suite 145, Cupertino, CA. 95014.
 Our fax number is (408) 366-1011.

 Once we receive these documents, we will be in touch within one business day to discuss scheduling options with you.

-Kristen White, our Director of Clinical Services, will review your paperwork and assist the Office Manager in scheduling your child.
+Kristen White, our Director of Clinical Services, will review your paperwork and assist the Office Manager in scheduling your child once we have an opening.
 Articulations assessments are done in one sitting.
 All others take a bit more time.

 The First Visit: The first visit is scheduled with Kristen White.
 For elementary/auditory processing cases, Patti Hamaguchi may join.
 Kristen and/or Patti will talk with you, without your child there, in order to review your concerns, your child's history, etc. and to make sure we select exactly the right tests.
 In some sense, we are in fact "speech-language detectives" when we start this process.
 After this, Kristen will do some initial chit-chat/play with your child for 15-20 minutes and perhaps some simple, initial testing.
 The primary goal is to make your child feel comfortable and "warm up" to us.
 We will not generally do any challenging testing on this first visit.

 Next: A testing plan is then put together and carried out by our speech pathologists, usually over 3-5 sessions.
 The results are scored, and a review takes place about 2-3 weeks later with the parents/clinical staff.
 You will be provided with a report at that time and we will discuss treatment goals, and if any other referrals (hearing, occupational therapy, etc.) are appropriate.